New Democratic Party of Manitoba: Formation and early years

 In the federal election of 1958, the national Co-operative Commonwealth Federation (CCF) was reduced to only eight seats in the House of Commons of Canada.
 The CCF's leadership restructured the party during the next three years, and in 1961 it merged with the Canadian Labour Congress to create the New Democratic Party (NDP).

 Most provincial wings of the CCF also transformed themselves into "New Democratic Party" organisations before the year was over, with Saskatchewan as the only exception.
 There was very little opposition to the change in Manitoba, and the Manitoba NDP was formally constituted on November 4, 1961.
 Future Manitoba NDP leader Howard Pawley was one of the few CCF members to oppose the change.
 Outgoing CCF leader Russell Paulley easily won the new party's leadership, defeating two minor figures who offered little in the way of policy alternatives.
 For all intents and purposes, the CCF caucus in the Manitoba Legislative Assembly became the NDP caucus.

 The NDP did not initially achieve an electoral breakthrough in Manitoba, falling from eleven seats to seven in the provincial election of 1962.
-They recovered to ten seats in the 1966 election, but were still unable to seriously challenge Dufferin Roblin's Progressive Conservative government.
+They recovered to ten seats in the 1966 election, but still failed to challenge Dufferin Roblin's Progressive Conservative government seriously.

+Modern era

 Party leadership contest in 1968

 Many in the NDP considered Paulley's leadership a liability, especially after the 1966 election.
 Paulley was known as an old-style labour politician, and could not appeal to the broader constituency base that the party needed for an electoral breakthrough.
 In 1968, he was challenged for the party leadership by Sidney Green, a labour lawyer from north-end Winnipeg.

-The 1968 leadership challenge was unusual, in that many of Paulley's supporters wanted him to resign the following year so that he could be replaced by federal Member of Parliament (MP) Edward Schreyer.
+The 1968 leadership challenge was unusual, in that many of Paulley's supporters wanted him to resign the following year so that he could be replaced by federal member of Parliament (MP) Edward Schreyer.
 Some also regarded the challenge as reflecting ideological divisions in the party, with Green depicted as a candidate of the radical left.
 Green's supporters tended to be from the party's youth wing, while Paulley was supported by the party establishment and organized labour.

 Paulley won the challenge 213 votes to 168 and resigned the following year.
 Edward Schreyer entered the contest to replace him and defeated Green by 506 votes to 177.